eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-10.md

 Functions Modified

 - `xps_core_create()` - Initialise the `core→pipes` and `n_null_pipes`
 - `xps_core_destroy()` - Similar to destroying each connections and listeners attached to the core instance while destroying the core, the pipes attached should also be destroyed.
 The source and sink, if present, are closed before destroying the corresponding pipe.
 De-initialise the `core→pipes` list

-## Experiment #1
+## Milestone

-Repeat the Experiment #2 of Stage8 and ensure memory utilization is reduced.
+Repeat the Experiment #2 of Stage 8 and ensure memory utilization is reduced.

 ## Conclusion

-We have now solved both the issues specified in the Experiments of Stage8.
+We have now solved both the issues specified in the Experiments of Stage 8.
 The high CPU utilization was solved in stage 9 using edge-triggered epoll.
 In this stage, we have reduced the memory utilization by managing data flow through pipes.
 In the next stage, we would be implementing an upstream module.